freedaun/Swahili-Flashcards/README.md

 This prefers the Kenyan dialect, because it is simpler.

 You can select cards from one or more categories.
+Shift+click a category to select only this category.
 Progress is reported.

 Click `Invert` to go from English to Swhahili instead.
 Type `UpArrow` to hear the card spoken (bad pronounciation).